 \section{Discussion}

-This paper studies a new energy-adaptive gradient algorithm with momentum (AGEM).
-Empirically, we see that the use of momentum can speed up the convergence significantly in a non-convex setting.
-Theoretically, we show AGEM still enjoys the unconditional energy stability property as AEGD does, and prove convergence to critical points for general non-convex objective functions when the step size is suitably small.
+This paper explores a novel energy-adaptive gradient algorithm with momentum, termed AGEM.
+Empirically, we observe that the inclusion of momentum significantly accelerate convergence, particularly in a non-convex setting.
+Theoretical investigations reveal that AGEM retains the unconditional energy stability property akin to AEGD.
+Additionally, we establish convergence to critical points for general non-convex objective functions when step sizes are suitably small.

-To model the dynamical behavior of AGEM, we derive a high resolution ODE system in which the momentum effect is kept.
-This system with infinitely many steady states is subtle to analyze.
-Nonetheless, with several analytical tools, we are able to establish a series of results: (i) the global well-posedness by constructing a suitable Lyapunov function; (ii) the time-asymptotic behavior of the solution towards critcal points by using the LaSalle invariance principle; (iii) a linear convergence rate for non-convex objective functions that satisfy the PL condition, and (iv) finite length of $\theta(t)$ and its convergence to the minimum of $f$ based on the \L jasiewicz inequality.
+To capture the dynamical behavior of AGEM, we derive a high resolution ODE system that preserves the momentum effect.
+This system, featuring infinitely many steady states, poses challenges in analysis.
+Nonetheless, leveraging various analytical tools, we successfully establish a series of results: (i) establishing global well-posedness through a construction of a suitable Lyapunov function; (ii) characterizing the time-asymptotic behavior of the solution towards critical points, using the LaSalle invariance principle; (iii) deriving a linear convergence rate for non-convex objective functions that satisfy the PL condition, and (iv) demonstrating the finite length of $\theta(t)$ and its convergence to the minimum of $f$ based on the \L ojasiewicz inequality.

-We expect that the analysis conducted in this article can be extended to the study of other variants of AEGD.
-For instance, the corresponding ODE system for scheme (\ref{gdem}) of form
+We anticipate that the analytical framework developed in this article can be extended to study other variants of AEGD.
+As an illustration, the associated system for scheme (\ref{gdem}) in the format:

-is expected to share similar solution properties.
-For large-scale optimization problems, a stochastic version of AGEM should be the choice in practice, thus it would be interesting to study the convergence behavior of AGEM in the stochastic setting.
+is anticipated to exhibit analogous solution properties.
+In the context of large-scale optimization problems, the practical preference often leans towards a stochastic version of AGEM.
+Consequently, it becomes intriguing to investigate the convergence behavior of AGEM in the stochastic setting.